 I booked a one-way ticket going to Taichung via Klook and a one-way ticket going to Zuoying for the next day.
 We had a hassle-free experience in redeeming it at the station.
 It only took us less than 10 minutes to queue and to get the physical tickets.
 You can also buy tickets at the station, but during peak hours or national holidays, seat availability is not guaranteed, so I suggest to book them in advance.

-When traveling with a one-way ticket, just like what I did, you have to bring the original copy of your passport for verification purposes.
+When travelling with a one-way ticket, just like what I did, you have to bring the original copy of your passport for verification purposes.
 If you don’t have it, you will not be allowed to board the train.

 The seats are comfortable, and the travel time was indeed fast.
 We left Taipei City at 10:46 AM, and we arrived at Taichung Station in an hour.
-Usually, it would take 2.5 to 3 hours if you will be traveling by bus and 2 hours for TRA.
+Usually, it would take 2.5 to 3 hours if you will be travelling by bus and 2 hours for TRA.
 The train is so spacious, and there are restrooms, vending machines, room for breastfeeding, and staff that will walk around after every stop to offer some food to the passengers.

 To save time, we decided to eat an early lunch inside the train.
 For 100 NTD, you’ll get to eat a rice meal with a large portion of pork or chicken, plus veggies, eggs, and mushrooms on the sides.

-Upon arriving in Taichung, we left our luggage at the hotel, and we started our adventure by trying the famous ice cream at Miyahara – a popular dessert shop that was renovated from an old clinic.
+Upon arriving in Taichung, Taiwan, we left our luggage at the hotel, and we started our adventure by trying the famous ice cream at Miyahara – a popular dessert shop that was renovated from an old clinic.
 It is located in a red brick building with an interior design that resembles Hogwarts in Harry Potter movies!

 This ice cream that is served with waffles and 3 kinds of toppings attracts a host of tourists lining up.